 Maps and Navigation

-WeChat is China’s "super app" that offers countless different services including a “location” option.
-WeChat's location service is especially helpful when you’re trying to meet with friends who are already at a certain place.
-While it’s all in Chinese, the “real time location” feature shows how far apart the other person is, and how to get to where they are.
+WeChat is China’s super app and offers countless different services, including a “location” option.
+To use their maps, you’ll need another WeChat user to send you their location.
+WeChat’s location service is especially helpful when you’re trying to meet with friends who are already at a certain place.
+While it’s all in Chinese, the “real-time location” feature shows how far apart the other person is, and how to get to where they are.
 They can also send you voice messages to guide you.

-We have customized this Google map and use it throughout our website to show you the location of different tourist attractions in China.
-Here, the view is zoomed out on all of China.
-You may zoom in on different locations to see our custom annotations (Note: that this map will not display properly if you are accessing it without a VPN in China).
+We have customized this Google map and we use it throughout the website to show you the location of different venues.
+Here the view is zoomed out on all of China.
+You may zoom in on different locations to see our custom annotations.
+Note that this map will not display properly if you are accessing it without a VPN in China.